 Set your own hours.
 Work when you want.
 Drive full-time or part-time, whatever works for you.
 Work between classes or when your kids are in school.
-Our busiest times are between 6 a.m. and 6 p.m from Monday to Saturday.
+Our busiest times are between 6 a.m. and 6 p.m from Monday through Saturday.

 Don’t live in Arizona or Idaho?